StickyTheStick12/TrainSim/readme.md

 ### Switch
 - Receives updates from the SCADA server to change to specific tracks.
-- Includes functionality to query its status when a train arrives*.
+- Includes functionality to query its status periodically to both give the train its correct status and to view changes to the PLC on the timetable.
-- The simulation will change which track the train is going to if the recieved switch status differs from the expected.
+- The simulation will change which track the train is going to if the received switch status differs from the expected.
-- *Please note: This is probably not something that exists in real life.
-Ateast not like the way it is used in our simulation.
-By having a physical switch and trains the trains can just go forward and go to the correct track.
-Due to us having a virtual switch and virtual trains we have to query the switch for its status when we want to arrive/depart so we know the status of the switch, but we don't actively poll the switch for it's status, only when we need to.
+- **Note:** In a real-world scenario, trains typically proceed based on the physical state of switches without actively querying the switch.
+Our simulation, being virtual, necessitates periodic status checks due to the absence of physical feedback mechanisms.

 ## Communication Protocols (Operator-HMI-SCADA-PLCs)